Dispatch

 → address: gentle-muffin-2kxs@dispatchjoin.com

-→ payment: 3tdoEJ…WGFQ · verified
+→ wallet claim: 3tdoEJ…WGFQ · verified

 $dispatch mail tail